-Most of the problem sets will be assigned on Carnap.
-You will need to enrol which you can find demonstrated here.
+Parts of some of the problem sets will be assigned on Carnap.
+You will need to enroll which you can find demonstrated here.
 Using Carnap will require some syntactic care: it is fussy about how things are entered, so you will have to learn to use the right syntax.
 Please don't hesitate to get in touch if you run into any issues.